Saturday June 3, 2017

 The April Book Club meeting: Noon, April 1st at the Fellowship,

-Please join us in the Library.
-Feel free to bring a bag lunch and maybe a little something special to share.
+and maybe a little something special to share.

 Hope you can join us!!
 And bring ideas for the coming months.